 Mutual submission is always within the partnership and rooted in kindness.
 No one has a trump card due to their gender.
 I remember hearing one of my female friends say, “Well, I want the navy blue drapes, but it really is whatever my husband decides, as he has the final say.”
 I heard my friend say this about 10 years ago and I have never forgotten it.
 This type of complementarian/patriarchal/hierarchy thinking can be very dangerous and if the man you are in a relationship with struggles with issues of power and control then you may quickly find yourself in an abusive relationship that no longer values your voice.

 Humility and mutual submission go a long way in growing a strong and lasting marriage.
-We must reclaim a male-defined theology that enables abuse and silences half of God’s image-bearers.
+We must change the male-defined theology that enables abuse and silences half of God’s image-bearers.